btf-org/flank/README.md

 | `@colspan` | number (1 - 6) | `2` (`6` for `@textarea`) | Grid column span. |
 | `@description` | string | — | Small subtitle rendered beneath the variable name. |
 | `@capturetab` | none | no | Tab key inserts a tab character instead of moving focus. |

+Where possible, I've tried to mirror vanilla HTML and not add any additional naming conventions.
+As an example, to specify that a variable be represented by a `<textarea/>`, you use `@textarea`, but to specify it be represented by radio buttons, you use `@input @type radio`, since radios are `<input type="radio"/>`.